nickbild/vibe_qbasic/README.md

 I modified the source code of the Microsoft QBasic v1.1 IDE from 1991.
 While the source code is easily accessible on the web, I'm not sure about the license, so I am not able to distribute any of it or provide a modified binary.

-To use it, the user first writes their code, then inserts a marker (`VIBE`) to specify where the model should place its focus for code completion.
+For coding assistance, the user first writes their code, then inserts a marker (`VIBE`) to specify where the model should place its focus for code completion.
 This marker can optionally be followed by a description of exactly what the user wants the model to do.

 I renamed one of the `Search` menu items to be `Vibe it!`.
 Then I rewrote the function that handles that menu option.
 It is a bit of a kludge, but interfacing an early 90s IDE running on Windows 98 with a modern coding LLM is not exactly straightforward.